Cystitis in cats

 Reduce stress

-Stress is thought to be a big trigger for cystitis in cats.
-You can take steps to reduce stressful situations such as:
+Stress is a big trigger for feline idiopathic cystitis in cats.
+You can take the following steps to reduce stressful situations:

-• giving them an elevated sleep area and plenty of hiding places
+• give them an elevated sleep area and plenty of hiding places

 • keep their food bowls away from their litter tray